0xAX/asm/content/asm_3.md

 - Number of bytes to subtract from the `rsp` register to allocate space on the stack.
 - Number of stack frame levels in nested calls.

-These instructions are considered "outdated" because of performance issues and the usual function prologue and epilogue are used, but still work because of backward compatibility.
+These instructions are considered "outdated" due to performance issues, and the usual function prologue and epilogue are typically used instead.
+However, these instructions still work for backward compatibility.

 The next familiar instruction that affects the stack is the `syscall` instruction.
 In some aspects, it is similar to the `call` instruction, with one key difference: the function to be called is located in kernel space.
 The return from a system call and the stack clean-up are executed using the `sysret` instruction.